cobraking1993/mailr/README.markdown

 [![Dependency Status](https://gemnasium.com/musashimm/mailr.png?travis)](https://gemnasium.com/musashimm/mailr)

 **NOTE** The last stable version is 0.8.6.
-Now I try to moved code to Rails 3.2.2 and add Boostrap from Tweeter as default theme.
-Not all sources that you can find in _MASTER_ branch were already moved, so some views can be broken.
+Now I try to moved code to Rails 3.2.3 and add Boostrap from Tweeter as default theme.

 ## Introduction
 _MailR_ is a IMAP mail client based on _Ruby on Rails_ platform.